 Helping Gifted Children Understand and Manage Intense Emotions

-By Rachel Hanks, Administrative Assistant
+By Rachel Hanks, Communications Assistant

 In today’s media and news, I feel like I hear more stories about the benefits of sharing emotions and discussing mental health than I ever did growing up.
 This is a wonderful thing and through popular media including television and movie portrayals and celebrity confessions, we are growing more accustomed to talking about historically taboo or just unknown topics surrounding emotions and mental health.